 Best mascara for natural-looking lashes

-If you’re looking for a mascara for your no-makeup makeup looks, Maybelline Lash Discovery comes recommended by both Dillon Peña and Aiello, who love its very “natural-looking” effect on the lashes.
-This mascara gives a subtle lift and tint with no noticeable clumps, so while your lashes won’t appear superthick or dramatic, you will get just enough curl to draw attention to and open up your eyes.
+Maybelline Lash Discovery comes recommended by makeup artists Dillon Peña and Lauren Aiello, who love its very “natural-looking” effect.
+This mascara gives a subtle lift and tint with no noticeable clumps, so while your lashes won’t appear super-thick or dramatic, you will get just enough curl to draw attention to and open up your eyes.
 And since Maybelline is priced in the more affordable range, Peña sees this as an opportunity to go ahead and buy yourself two tubes: the regular version for your top lashes and the waterproof version for the bottom ones to avoid raccoon eyes.
-(Although waterproof mascara is more difficult to remove, when you’re dealing with the thinner bottom lashes, less scrubbing is involved.)
+(Although waterproof mascara is more difficult to remove, when you’re dealing with thinner bottom lashes, less scrubbing is involved.)
 “The mini-brush really hits those hard-to-reach lashes on the inner and outer corners and distributes a nice, even coat of product while separating and adding length to the lash,” says Aiello.
-And if you prefer natural-looking lashes with more volume, makeup artist Anabelle LaGuardia is a fan of the just-as-affordable Maybelline Falsies Volume Express Mascara.

 Best volumizing mascara

-“This product definitely lives up to its name,” says Zdunowski-Roeder, who promises your lashes will appear dramatically thicker and fuller from the first coat.
+“This product definitely lives up to its name,” says makeup artist Amy Zdunowski-Roeder, who promises your lashes will appear dramatically thicker and fuller from the first coat.
 “The formula is long-wearing, non-smudging, and won’t dry out.”
-Makeup artist Pauline Briscoe adds that this mascara “gives your lashes the illusion of being thicker and fuller.”
 Plus, the tips at the end of the uniquely designed brush work with the product to separate and define your lashes.
 The domed brush also features staggered bristles that grab lashes from the root, while the rich, long-wearing pigment keeps them looking great all day.
-Since this mascara can be difficult to take off, you’ll want to use a gentle oil-based remover, like Rio’s favorite, Glossier Milky Oil.
+Since this mascara can be difficult to take off, you’ll want to use a gentle oil-based remover, like Viera-Newton’s favorite, Glossier Milky Oil.

 Best (less expensive) volumizing mascara